reactioncommerce/reaction/SECURITY.md

 | < 4.0   | :x:                |

 ## Reporting a Vulnerability

 Should you discover a vulnerability, you should not open an issue.
 Please email [hello-open-commerce@mailchimp.com](mailto:hello-open-commerce@mailchimp.com).
-We will work with you directly and correct the vulnerability and then make an annoucement once a release is available.
+We will work with you directly and correct the vulnerability and then make an announcement once a release is available.